NE-SmallTown/react-interesting/README.md

 # What we do
-We are trying to collect anything interesting about eco-react and people who work with it.There are not only good blogs or insights about eco-react,but also some stories or opinions about life and work, etc.
+We are trying to collect anything interesting about react-eco and people who work with it.There are not only good blogs or insights about react-eco,but also some stories or opinions about life and work, etc.

 Hope this is helpful for you.